MJKWoolnough/minecraft/nbt/README.md

 }
 ```

-Data is an interface representing the many different types that a tag can be
+Data is an interface representing the many different types that a tag can be.

 #### type Decoder